LambdaGaming/GChroma/README.md

  That depends entirely on whether or not your device is supported by OpenRGB.
 There's a good chance it will work, but if it doesn't it's out of my control.

  ### Why did you switch to OpenRGB?
 What was wrong with Razer Synapse?
- The main reason is because I don't use Windows regularly anymore, so if I wanted to keep this project going I had to switch to something that supports Linux.
-OpenRGB also has the benefit of supporting a much wider range of devices and allowing for more simplistic code.
+ Razer Synapse is mostly proprietary, doesn't work on Linux, and only supports Razer devices.
+OpenRGB is fully open source, works on both Windows and Linux, and supports a much wider range of devices.
+Given the fact that I no longer use Windows outside of testing, switching to OpenRGB was the obvious choice if I wanted to keep this project going.

 # Contributing
  Contributions are welcome!
 Please read through the [guidelines](https://lambdagaming.github.io/guides/contributing) before submitting an issue or pull request.